juliandierker/scratch-gui/README.md

 This is a fork of https://github.com/LLK/scratch-gui

-We use this as pearup with a modificated asset-path to provide scratch as an element in our unit creator
+We use this at eduki interactive with a modificated asset-path to provide scratch as an element in our unit creator The UI is adapted to our needs at www.pearup.de

 ## Publish